OptioTertia/optiotertia.github.io/_posts/2021-8-3-PathsOfLeastResistance.md

 <div align="center">
   <img width="500"  src="../images/posts/PathsOfLeastResistance/MCap.png">
   <br>
   <em> The top 10 largest companies in the world, by market cap, as of August 2021.
-See <a href=https://www.tradingview.com/markets/stocks-usa/market-movers-large-cap/>here</a> for an up to date list. </em>
+See <a href="https://www.tradingview.com/markets/stocks-usa/market-movers-large-cap/">here</a> for an up to date list. </em>
 </div>

 As for China, I have long grappled with whether or not their educational system, culture, and governmental policies support or hinder innovation.
 On one hand, the ability to invent a new kind of circuit board should be orthogonal to ones ability to speak freely about Xi Jingping.
 Moreover, the Chinese government ploughs billions into venture funding and the population's high average IQs, work ethic, and sheer population size mean there are a lot of geniuses present.

 However, I believe that humans are bad at compartmentalizing scientific innovation and everyday freedoms.
 People talk remorsefully about Isaac Newton dedicating so much of his time to alchemy rather than inventing even more of modern mathematics.
 This is easy to say with 20/20 hindsight but Newton's fascination with both mathematics and alchemy come from the same underlying source of curiosity and his maverick nature.
 [Scott Alexander](https://slatestarcodex.com/2017/10/23/kolmogorov-complicity-and-the-parable-of-lightning/) along the same lines writes about how many creative geniuses were burned at the stake by the Church for their iconoclasm.
 Why couldn't these inventors just keep to their science?
 Like moths attracted to fire they inherently can't help but be drawn to exploring the flames...

 Beyond curiosity being all consuming, China's Confucian values of filial piety, a lack of free speech that Sam Harris once described as "sunlight on bad ideas", and no invisible hand of the market all hamstring Schumpeterian creative destruction and innovation.
-Finally, [Gwern](https://www.gwern.net/Conscientiousness-and-online-education) makes the argument that given IQ and conscientiousness are uncorrelated, the more our education and status allocation systems erect additional hoops that require conscientiousness to jump through, the more those in positions for innovation will lack IQ and creativity[^IQandCreativity].
+Finally, [Gwern](https://www.gwern.net/Conscientiousness-and-online-education) makes the argument that given IQ and conscientiousness are uncorrelated, the more our education and status allocation systems erect additional hoops that require conscientiousness to jump through, the more those in positions for innovation will lack IQ and creativity[[^IQandCreativity]].
 Just try to imagine Feynman, Einstein, or Shannon taking all of the extra-curriculars, AP exams and SATs necessary to get into the best universities and stay atop the greasy academic status pole.
 This weighting on conscientiousness rather than IQ is only more true for China with its formidable gaokao exams.
 An interesting side point Gwern highlights is that online education will increase demands on conscientiousness...

 ---